jtoilliez/slr/README.md

 sf.by_horizon_year(2075, merge=False)
 ```

 We can also choose to merge that projection into the resultant dataframe, for presentation purposes.
-Note that the `ScenarioPack` item is not affected by the merging operation, it is only for displaying purposes.
+Note that the `SLRProjections` item is not affected by the merging operation, it is only for displaying purposes.

 ```python
 sf.by_horizon_year(horizon_year=2075, merge=True)
 ```

 ### Drilling Into Specific Scenarios
-Each `ScenarioPack` item contains one or more `Scenario` items which can be conveniently retrieved using index notation:
+Each `SLRProjections` item contains one or more `Scenario` items which can be conveniently retrieved using index notation:

 ```python
 sf_scenario = sf[1]